iShares Core S&P U.S. Value ETF (NASDAQ:IUSV) Short Interest Update

-iShares Core S&P U.S. Value ETF (NASDAQ:IUSV) was the recipient of a large decrease in short interest during the month of August.
-As of August 13th, there was short interest totalling 200,100 shares, a decrease of 42.0% from the July 29th total of 345,200 shares.
-Based on an average trading volume of 569,800 shares, the days-to-cover ratio is presently 0.4 days.
+iShares Core S&P U.S. Value ETF (NASDAQ:IUSV) saw a significant drop in short interest in the month of August.
+As of August 13th, there was short interest totalling 200,100 shares, a drop of 42.0% from the July 29th total of 345,200 shares.
+Based on an average daily volume of 569,800 shares, the short-interest ratio is presently 0.4 days.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Valley Forge Investment Consultants Inc. ADV boosted its position in shares of iShares Core S&P U.S. Value ETF by 0.4% during the 2nd quarter.
-Valley Forge Investment Consultants Inc. ADV now owns 39,346 shares of the company’s stock valued at $2,831,000 after acquiring an additional 138 shares during the last quarter.
-Sage Mountain Advisors LLC lifted its position in iShares Core S&P U.S. Value ETF by 26.5% in the second quarter.
-Sage Mountain Advisors LLC now owns 760 shares of the company’s stock worth $55,000 after buying an additional 159 shares during the last quarter.
-Oppenheimer & Co.
-Inc. lifted its position in iShares Core S&P U.S. Value ETF by 0.6% in the second quarter.
-Oppenheimer & Co.
-Inc. now owns 28,494 shares of the company’s stock worth $2,050,000 after buying an additional 182 shares during the last quarter.
-Silver Lake Advisory LLC lifted its position in iShares Core S&P U.S. Value ETF by 1.2% in the second quarter.
-Silver Lake Advisory LLC now owns 15,708 shares of the company’s stock worth $1,144,000 after buying an additional 185 shares during the last quarter.
-Finally, Investors Financial Group LLC lifted its position in iShares Core S&P U.S. Value ETF by 2.1% in the second quarter.
-Investors Financial Group LLC now owns 9,685 shares of the company’s stock worth $697,000 after buying an additional 199 shares during the last quarter.

 Receive News & Ratings for iShares Core S&P U.S. Value ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Core S&P U.S. Value ETF and related companies with MarketBeat.com's FREE daily email newsletter.